iancoffey/coreos-fleet-api/README.md

 coreos-fleet-api
 ================

-Actually use the fleet alpha api
+A client for the fleet alpha api.

+## Alpha status
+As the API is alpha, changes are expected.
+This client will be updated to track those changes.